 DANGER!
 Where are my Images?

-It’s crucial at this point to understand precisely what you’re downloading.
+It’s crucial to understand precisely what you’re downloading.
 The file you’ll get from this whole procedure will be a “.xml” file.
 It’s a text-based format containing a lot of data.

-This file includes all the text of your post, and it will have all the headings, categories, links, date it was created, author, etc. as well.
+This file includes all the text of your post, and it will have all the headings, categories, links, creation date, author, etc. as well.
 But it will not include any of your media/image files.
 There will be a link to those media files, but not the actual files.

 Important Tip: Don’t get fooled by the “Media” option under “Choose what to export”.
 It doesn’t allow you to export the actual media files either.
 In fact, it only exports a .xml file containing links to those media items.